yjoh12/CXR-Segmentation-by-AdaIN-based-Domain-Adaptation-and-Knowledge-Distillation/README.md

 # Instructions
 -------
-v : Initial update for training the network v (To be updated) : The detailed instruction is provided below.
+1. v641ccc2 : Initial update for training the network
+2. (To be updated) : Learned parameter
+3. (To be updated) : Code for testing the network

 # Dataset